mevansam/chef-knife-stackbuilder-RETIRED/README.md

 stack file that describe the system topology.
 The YAML environment file can in turn be parameterized by pulling in values from the shell environment

 For example the following will propagate a value from the shell to the rest of the stack and Chef envrionment.
+Since ruby string variable expansion is used it is possible to reference '```ENV```' to pull shell environment directly into any YAML or JSON configuration file.
+You can reference a key-value in the yaml that has already been parsed via '```#{my['some key']}```'.

 In shell: